elmloko/elmloko/README.md

 <h1 align="center">Hi 👋, I'm Marco Antonio Espinoza Rojas</h1>
 <h3 align="center">Welcome to my GitHub profile!
-I am a passionate developer based in Bolivia, with a focus on creating innovative and efficient technology solutions.
-My experience covers several areas, which allows me to bring a comprehensive approach to my projects.</h3>
+I'm an aspiring junior developer from Bolivia, with a passion for coding and a keen interest in networking technologies.
+I'm dedicated to learning and contributing to exciting projects in the world of technology.</h3>

 ### Learning Goals